 Doing a television interview can be nerve-wracking for anyone, but for people with autism, it's potentially overwhelming.
 The cameras, lights, microphones, not to mention having to shake hands with a stranger.

-But last winter, before the pandemic, five adults on the autism spectrum agreed to talk with us about their struggles finding work.
+But last year, before the pandemic, five adults on the autism spectrum agreed to talk with us about their struggles finding work.

 Erik Rolan: I was unemployed for three years.
 I just kept receiving one rejection after the other.

 Erik Rolan has a bachelor's degree in sociology.

 Anderson Cooper: How many jobs do you think you applied for?